Fudge is one of the most well-loved treats that you can make, and many people say that it’s hands-down the best dessert.

 4 – Give Some Away

 Give some of the leftover fudge away if you’re worried that you won’t use it all in time.
-It’ll be satisfying to give fudge to some of your closest friends and family members.
+It’ll be satisfying to give it to some of your closest friends and family members.

-Ask the people you’re close to whether they would like to help you eat the fudge.
+Ask the people you’re close to whether they would like to help you eat it.
 Many of your friends and family members will likely be willing to have some.

 You could invite them over to have coffee and enjoy some fudge.
-Or you could simply put some of the fudge in a container and give it out to people directly.
+Or you could simply put some of it in a container and give it out to people directly.

 Either way, it’s a good idea to enlist help when you have too much fudge to eat.
 Eating it all by yourself might sound fun at first, but you don’t want to go overboard.

 Perhaps your neighbors might want some of your fudge as well.
-If you are close enough to someone to ask if they would like some food, then feel free to see if they want to help you finish the fudge.
+If you are close enough to someone to ask if they would like some food, feel free to see if they want to help you finish it.

 5 – Use Fudge with Savory Dishes